-Treatment Technique ^(a) (Type of approved filtration technology used) CDPH approved alternative filtration technology.
-Turbidity Performance Standards ^(b) (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to 0.3 NTU in 95% of measurements in a month.
-2 - Not exceed 1 NTU for more than eight consecutive hours.3 - Not exceed 5 NTU at any time.
-Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-100% Highest single turbidity measurement during the year 0.299 Number of violations of any surface water treatment requirements 0
+Treatment Technique (a) (Type of approved filtration technology used) N/A Turbidity Performance Standards (b) (that must be met through the water treatment process) Turbidity of the filtered water must: N/A Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
+N/A Highest single turbidity measurement during the year N/A Number of violations of any surface water treatment requirements N/A